KanmiTitus/BetBonanza-2024-Customer-Service-Week-Campaign-Analysis/README.md

   <img width="485" alt="Data modelling" src="https://github.com/user-attachments/assets/25e04460-4cb4-41db-a671-9d89c7334b3b" />

 Data cleaning, transformation, merging, and modeling were conducted in Power Query(Power BI) for granularity reporting and data visualization.

+### Thought Process:
+My deep domain knowledge in gaming, particularly in sports betting, shaped my approach to analyzing data insights most valuable to different stakeholders.
+The goal was to optimize future campaigns by catering to the needs of top executives, commercial managers, and marketing teams.

+This understanding influenced my data modeling and transformation process.
+I began by merging stand-alone datasets for Oct 9-13 (campaign week) and Oct 14-20 (post-campaign week) using the Append function in Power Query Editor.
+This allowed me to create a comprehensive view of player activities during and after the campaign.

+Next, I utilized advanced DAX queries to build visualizations, presenting high-level KPIs to offer top executives actionable insights.
+I then drilled down into granular trends such as registration patterns, first-time deposits, player attrition, and comparisons of behaviors between those using real money and free bets.
+These detailed insights catered to the specific needs of Commercial and Marketing managers, enabling a more nuanced understanding of player engagement and campaign impact.

+This structured and stakeholder-focused approach ensured that both high-level overviews and deep dives into critical KPIs were available, helping to inform strategic decisions for future campaigns.

 ## Executive summary:
 The campaign spanned October 9th to 13th, during which free bets were distributed to both YTD active and inactive players, the company did **₦2.75M** GGR in the campaign week, and less than **2.5%** of the **431** FTDs recorded in the campaign week came from players offered free bets, which means the free bet drove new user acquisition and converted first-time deposits of **₦1.31M** during the campaign week.